The price of uncertainty for social consensus: Proof of upper bound

+We begin by partitioning $V$ into three disjoint subsets: \begin{itemize} \item Let $P$ be the set of vertices in $V$ that begin without any bad edges and play at least one best response. \item Let $Q$ be the set of vertices in $V$ that begin without any bad edges and never play a best response. \item Let $S_0$ be the set of all remaining vertices in $V$, i.e. those that begin incident to at least one bad edge. \end{itemize} Let us number the vertices in $P$ in order of their first best responses from first to last as $p_1,p_2,\dots,p_m$ for $m=|P|$.
+Then, for all integers $1\leq k\leq m$, define $S_k=S_0\cup\{p_1,p_2,\dots,p_k\}$.
+Notice that the first vertex $p_1$ can only change its color after several vertices in $S_0$ change colors, because $p_1$ must begin with only good edges.
+Now that we have set up our notation, we will prove some preliminary statements regarding the behavior of the consensus game.

-\begin{lemma} Let $k$ be an integer between $0$ and $m-1$.
-Before $v_{k+1}$ plays its first uncertain best response, every bad edge is incident to at least one vertex in $S_k$.
-Furthermore, every bad edge is always incident to at least one vertex in $S_m$. \end{lemma}
+\begin{proposition} Let $k$ be an integer such that $0\leq k\leq m$.
+Before $p_{k+1}$ plays its first best response, every bad edge is incident to at least one vertex in $S_k$.
+Furthermore, every bad edge is always incident to at least one vertex in $S_m$. \end{proposition}

-\begin{proof} Before any uncertain best responses are played, all bad edges are incident to vertices in $S_0$ by definition.
-Similarly, at this point, edges between two vertices in $G\setminus S_0$ must all be good.
+\begin{proof} Before any best responses are played, all bad edges have endpoints in $S_0$ by definition.
+Similarly, at this point, edges between two vertices in $V\setminus S_0$ must all be good.

 Let $0\leq j\leq m-1$ be an integer.
 Suppose that \cref{contained-bad-edges} holds when $k=j$.
-Then, any edge between two vertices in $G\setminus S_j$ is good.
-By construction, the first vertex outside of $S_j$ to play an uncertain best response is $v_{j+1}$.
-When this happens, the only edges to be affected will be those incident to $v_{j+1}$.
-However, since $v_{j+1}\in S_{j+1}$, every bad edge must now be incident to at least one vertex in $S_{j+1}$.
+Then, any edge between two vertices in $V\setminus S_j$ is good.
+By construction, the first vertex outside of $S_j$ to play a best response is $p_{j+1}$.
+When this happens, the only edges to be affected will be those incident to $p_{j+1}$.
+However, since $p_{j+1}\in S_{j+1}$, every bad edge must now be incident to at least one vertex in $S_{j+1}$.
 Finally, as long as no vertices outside of $S_{j+1}$ change colors, every bad edge will remain incident to at least one vertex in $S_j$.
-By induction, \cref{contained-bad-edges} must hold for $k$ between $0$ and $m-1$.
+By strong induction, \cref{contained-bad-edges} must hold for all integers $k$ between $0$ and $m-1$ inclusive.

-Finally, by construction, all vertices in $G\setminus S_m$ never play an uncertain best response.
-This means that any edges incident to 2 of these vertices will remain good, so \cref{contained-bad-edges} holds for $k=m$ as well. \end{proof}
+Finally, by construction, all vertices in $V\setminus S_m=Q$ never play a best response.
+This means that any edges between 2 of these vertices will remain good, so \cref{contained-bad-edges} holds for $k=m$ as well. \end{proof}